 At Recruiterflow, we have seen reply rates close to 45% for email sequences with 3 touch points spread across 20 days.
 While your first email needs to be personalized, your follow-ups can be templates and should be automated to help you save time.
 We have compiled some cold recruiting email templates that you can use to get started.

 A number of companies excel at sourcing candidates and reaching out to them.
 However, when it comes to the call to action in the email, they lose out on a large number of qualified candidates.
 Your call to action should always value the candidate’s time.
-Whether you’re using an in-house or outsourcing recruitment strategy, your call to action should always value the candidate’s time.
+Whether you’re using an in-house or outsourcing recruitment agency, your call to action should always value the candidate’s time.
 Never ask them to:

 We studied close to 200k emails and the only thing that works best is asking the candidate to come on a 10-15 mins call at their convenience so that you can talk more about the role and the company.
 When you are asking a candidate to spend the next 2-3 years of your professional journey with you, the least you can do is spend 10-15 mins with them initially to value and appreciate their time.